-We reached the town of Denham in the mid afternoon and as we entered, a group of policemen stationed by the side of the road, waved us down.
+We reached the town of Denham by mid-afternoon but as we entered, a group of policemen stationed by the side of the road, waved us down.

 Denham has a Discovery Centre with a visitors information desk, so we made a stop there to ask about somewhere to camp for the night.

-There wasn’t any actual parking spots as such so we just found a nice spot right by the water edge and settled in for the evening.
+We found a great spot right by the water’s edge and settled in for the evening.

 The place is idyllic and although there were three other vehicles there, we were all spread out around the bay and would hardly know each other were there.